agda/agda/doc/user-manual/language/cubical.lagda.rst

   J : (p : x ≡ y) → P y p
   J p = transport (λ i → P (p i) (λ j → p (i ∧ j))) d

+One subtle difference between this and the propositional equality type of Agda is that the computation rule does not hold definitionally.
+If the eliminator is defined using pattern-matching as in the standard library this holds, however as transport in a constant family is only the identity function up to a path we have to prove:

+  transportRefl : (x : A) → transport refl x ≡ x
+  transportRefl {A = A} x i = transp (λ _ → A) i x

+  JRefl : J refl ≡ d
+  JRefl = transportRefl d

 The homogeneous composition operations generalizes binary composition of paths so that we can compose multiple composable cubes.